-The Legend of Zelda Breath of the Wild review
+The Legend of Zelda: Breath of the Wild full review

 It’s been six years and two consoles since the last major home console Zelda game, Skyward Sword, and fans have understandably been getting a little antsy about getting their hands on Breath of the Wild.
 Originally slated as a Wii U exclusive, it’s been delayed enough to become a launch title for the Nintendo Switch (though there’s still a Wii U version too, for non-early adopters).
 With the rest of the launch lineup looking a bit sparse, it’s probably fair to say that most of Nintendo’s early Switch hopes are hanging on Zelda: so can it bear the weight?

 Read next: Our Nintendo Switch review

 We’ve thrown ourselves headlong into the Switch version of the game to put it through its paces, we can report that there’s a lot to be happy about.